Moon punched in the face by a meteorite

 "Anyone on Earth who was lucky enough to be looking at the moon at that moment would have been able to see it," the United Kingdom's Royal Astronomical Society said in a press release.

-Scientists estimate the meteorite was between 2 feet and 4.6 feet in diameter and weighed about 882 pounds (400 kg.)
+Scientists estimate the meteorite was between 2 feet and 4.6 feet (0.6 meter and 1.4 meters) in diameter and weighed about 882 pounds (400 kg.)

-Moving faster than 37,900 mph, the meteorite smashed into a region known as Mare Nubium with the force of about 15 tons of TNT.
+Moving faster than 37,900 mph (61,000 kph), the meteorite smashed into a region known as Mare Nubium with the force of about 15 tons of TNT.
 It likely left behind a 130-foot (40-meter) wide crater.

 Based on their ongoing observations, Madiedo and colleagues estimate that objects roughly 3.3 feet (1 meter) hit Earth's atmosphere about 10 times more often than previously thought.
 Occasionally, some create bright so-called "fireball" meteors in the night-time skies.